LukaGaganidze/personal-blog/README.md

-# Coffee Driven Coder - Personal Blog Project
+# Personal Blog Project

 ## Introduction

-Welcome to Coffee Driven Coder, my personal blog and website.
+Welcome to my personal blog and website.
 This project is a reflection of my interests, experiences, and ongoing projects.

 ## Purpose